awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout Form Block - Default Theme

 == Changelog ==
+= 3.3.5 =
+* NEW!
+Added Support for more Stripe Payment Methods, including more wallets, mobile payment methods, and some bank redirects.
+* Stripe: Improved accessibility of the checkout form.
+* Stripe: Improved compatibility with Stripe with customized checkouts missing form attributes.
+* Stripe: Properly handle error messages when trying to create webhooks without HTTPS.
+* Stripe: Updated the Stripe PHP library.
+* PayPal: Fixed an issue preventing PayPal from fully connecting in test mode.
+* PayPal: Improved the messaging around the PayPal settings screen.
+* PayPal: Fixed an issue with the date_created on some PayPal Commerce orders.
+* WP-REST: Improved integration with the WP-REST API media endpoint.
+* Receipt: Improved hash validation when viewing a receipt as a guest.
+* Emails: Fixed a possible fatal error with the WP Mail SMTP plugin.
+* Emails: The Banned Email list filter is now accessible even when the list is empty.
+* Checkout: Improved handling of guest customers.
+* Checkout: Prevent an edge case where a warning could be thrown during checkout.
+* HTTP: Introduced a standard HTTP Request utility to make consistent HTTP requests.
+* Discounts: Prevent a JavaScript error when editing a discount.
+* Administration: Vertical navigation elements now support the Back/Forward browser navigation.

+View the full changelog at [https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/](https://easydigitaldownloads.com/changelogs/plugin/easy-digital-downloads/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_term=description)

 = 3.3.4 =
 * NEW!
 Stripe: When connecting EDD to Stripe, the necessary webhooks are registered.
 * Cart: Enhanced cookie handling when emptying and re-adding items to cart.